Table of Contents

 Smart manufacturing is driving the manufacturing industry to modernize its software infrastructure to create smart factories.
 Whether you call it Industry 4.0 or the Industrial Internet of Things (IIoT), manufacturing is in the midst of a significant transformation.
 A key motivation in this push to modernize is that real-time data and dynamic decision making yield meaningful performance improvements for businesses.

 Current manufacturing infrastructure is costly to maintain, creates barriers to the distribution of data, integrates poorly with other systems, and blocks corporations from capitalizing on the advantages that digitalization creates.
 Successful transition to the next generation of manufacturing will require the adoption of new technologies that can integrate outdated existing systems with modern new systems.

 In this whitepaper, we investigate the business drivers for modernization, technical challenges of adopting new technology, important emerging architecture patterns for modernizing software infrastructure, and recommendations for linking the different levels of automation in a factory with new MQTT-based messaging infrastructure.
-The goal of this whitepaper is to provide guidance to senior technology leaders in the manufacturing industry on how MQTT can serve as the key technology for developing the modern connected smart factory.
+The goal of this whitepaper is to provide guidance to senior technology leaders in the manufacturing industry on how the MQTT protocol can serve as the key technology for developing the modern connected smart factory.

 Businesses today face the question of how to make machines smarter, processes leaner, factories more efficient, and productivity higher.
 The proliferation of sensors in manufacturing environments provides a phenomenal amount of valuable data.
 Advances in cloud computing make it possible to integrate machine learning, artificial intelligence and advanced analytics to quickly respond to the changing dynamics on the factory floor.
 Increasing consumer demand for high-quality, personalized goods is fueling the need for more flexible manufacturing processes that respond to customer and market demands.
 For many manufacturers, developing the ability to cost-effectively realize extreme customization, a so-called batch size of one, is essential.